A Survey of Stance Detection on Social Media: New Directions and Perspectives: Introduction

 The proliferation of social media platforms has revolutionized modern communication, transforming them into a primary source of news and information for individuals.
 By facilitating user-generated content, these platforms enable individuals to articulate their opinions, share perspectives, and explore diverse facets of emerging topics~\cite{glandt2021stance}.
 The widespread adoption of social media has yielded a treasure trove of data for researchers to investigate various aspects of online human behavior, including the public's stance on social and political issues~\cite{li2021p}.
 Through the analysis and aggregation of user perspectives, researchers can identify dominant trends and opinions on polarizing topics.
 This vast repository of data holds significant potential for web mining and content analysis, with the insights gleaned from such analysis having far-reaching implications for decision-making processes, including advertising strategies and political elections~\cite{niu2024challenge,MohammadKSZC16}.
 Consequently, automated stance detection on social media has become a crucial aspect of opinion mining, enabling a more nuanced understanding of user attitudes towards a diverse range of issues.

 Stance detection aims is to determine the stance of a text's author towards a target, which can be an entity, concept, event, idea, opinion, claim, or topic that is either explicitly mentioned or implied within the text~\cite{mohammad2017stance,sobhani-etal-2017-dataset}.
-Early research on stance detection primarily focused on analyzing debates on online forums, which differs from more recent work that has emphasized social media platforms~\cite{pontiki2016semeval}, particularly $X$ (Twitter)\footnote{https://x.com/home}.
+Early research on stance detection primarily focused on analyzing debates on online forums, which differs from more recent work that has emphasized social media platforms~\cite{pontiki2016semeval}, particularly Twitter.
 Online forum debates typically have a clear, single context compared to social media platforms.
 In forum discussions, users engage in threaded conversations where information flow is usually focused on a specific topic.
-In contrast, social media discussions on a given topic are more dispersed, although they can sometimes be linked through hashtags\footnote{Hashtags are words and numbers following the \# symbol that categorize and track content on social media.}.
+In contrast, social media discussions on a given topic are more dispersed, although they can sometimes be linked through hashtags.
 However, social media platforms offer a wealth of additional features, such as user networks, which web science and computational social science researchers have utilized to develop stance detection techniques that do not rely solely on text~\cite{addawood2017stance,küçük2017stance}.

-\textbf{Related surveys.} Recently, several research surveys on stance detection have been conducted. \citet{ZubiagaABLP18} focused on stance detection in product reviews, with a particular emphasis on feature-level stance detection techniques. \citet{kuccuk2020stance} provided a comprehensive review of stance detection definitions, task classifications, and the relationships between stance detection and related subtasks, primarily focusing on natural language processing (NLP) based methods. \citet{aldayel2021stance} were the first to survey stance detection techniques for social media, covering not only NLP techniques but also network-level and multi-modal information, providing a more comprehensive overview of stance detection research in social media.
+\textbf{Related Surveys.} Recently, several research surveys on stance detection have been conducted. \citet{ZubiagaABLP18} focused on stance detection in product reviews, with a particular emphasis on feature-level stance detection techniques. \citet{kuccuk2020stance} provided a comprehensive review of stance detection definitions, task classifications, and the relationships between stance detection and related subtasks, primarily focusing on NLP-based methods. \citet{aldayel2021stance} were the first to survey stance detection techniques for social media, covering not only NLP techniques but also network-level and XX-level information, providing a more comprehensive overview of stance detection research in social media.

-\textbf{Our motivation.} In this paper, we present an overview of stance detection on social media and discuss promising research directions.
+\textbf{Our motivation.} In this article, we present an overview of stance detection on social networks and discuss promising research directions.
 The key motivations of this survey are summarized as follows: